electricalengi/Generative_AI_Research_46410401/README.md

 The Additional Materials folder contains information sheets, media files and photos.

-To contribute to this repository create an issue or comment under an existing issue then begin work.
+To contribute to this repository create an issue or comment under an existing issue then begin work once an issue is assigned to you.